andrew551/MEE2024/README.md

 See, for example, https://hipparcos-tools.cosmos.esa.int/HIPcatalogueSearch.html.

+HIP identifiers are in the form _aaaaa_.

 TYC identifiers are in the form _aaaa-bbbbb-1_.

-HIP identifiers are in the form _ccccc_.